junxit/us-congress-bills-111/metadata.md

 - 2010-07-22 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-07-22 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 411 - 0 (Roll no. 464). (text: 7/20/2010 CR H5778)
 - 2010-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 411 - 0 (Roll no. 464).(text: 7/20/2010 CR H5778)
+- 2010-07-26 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.